squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == Where can I get Squid? ==

-You can download Squid via FTP from [ftp://ftp.squid-cache.org/pub/ the primary FTP site] or one of the many worldwide [http://www.squid-cache.org/mirrors.html mirror sites].
+You can download Squid via FTP from one of the many worldwide [http://www.squid-cache.org/mirrors.html mirror sites] or [ftp://ftp.squid-cache.org/pub/ the primary FTP site].

 Many sushi bars also have Squid.

 == What Operating Systems does Squid support? ==

-The software is designed to operate on any modern Unix system, and is known to work on at least the following platforms:
+The software is designed to operate on any modern system, and is known to work on at least the following platforms:

   * Linux